todoubled/harness/GUIDE.md

 ###### A general tutorial on working with `harness`.

-Write HTML, CSS and JavaScript with Mustache, Stylus and CoffeeScript.
+Ship HTML, CSS and JavaScript by writing small Mustache, Stylus and CoffeeScript modules with unit and integration test coverage.

 ---